Project IGI: I’m Going In

 Huge gameplay real-estate and none of it worth a damn.

-Fantastic ideas abound in computer-game design, and Project IGI held great promise with its mission-based, covert-ops first-person shooter focus, near-limitless viewing distances, and dazzling, huge outdoor vistas.
+Fantastic ideas abound in computer-game design, and Project IGI held great promise with its completely dazzling terrain engine and realistic premise.
 Glance through the screenshots and you’d think this is the kind of game Delta Force was supposed to be.

 But alas, it’s not.
-Once the thrill of being able to pick off an enemy from a mile away is gone, Project IGI is but a shallow, outdated shooter.
-The premise hardly bears mentioning: you’re on the trail of a terrorist group that may or may not possess nuclear weapons, and you work for an anti-terrorist group that sends you in to set things right.
+Once the thrill of being able to pick off an enemy from a mile away is gone, Project IGI is but a shallow, mediocre shooter.
+The premise hardly bears mentioning: you’re on the trail of a terrorist group that may or may not possess nuclear weapons, and you work for an anti-terrorist squad that sends you in to set things right.
 Mayhem ensues.
-But you don’t even get a multiplayer mode for potential longevity, which seems bizarre for a sniping-based game.
-Also missing is a desperately needed in-level save option, especially when you see how big the levels are.
-As if trapped in the worst games from console land, you must pay for mistakes by restarting the entire level.
+But without even a multiplayer mode to extend its longevity, which seems bizarre for a sniping-based game, you’re stuck with the less-than-ideal solo campaign.
+The problem is that the solo campaign lacks a savegame option, which is unforgivable considering how long levels can drag on.
+Make one mistake, though, and you need to restart.

-Most of the challenge of IGI, then, comes from dealing with the vast terrain, across which soldiers can spot you from big distances.
-Enemies can shout out an alarm and bring a train of bad guys down upon your location.
-To help you deal with the swarms, you’re provided with a real-time map that relays satellite information that tracks each hostile.
-It only shows soldiers that are outdoors, however.
+Most of the challenge of IGI, then, comes from dealing with the vast terrain, across which soldiers can spot you quite easily.
+Enemies can activate an alarm and bring in a train of bad guys down upon your location.
+To help you deal with the swarms, you’re provided with a real-time map that relays satellite information and tracks each hostile – as long as they are not indoors.
+The frustrating action makes it more trouble than its worth, and outside of the fun sniping, there really isn’t much point in suffering through IGI’s missions.

 System Requirements: Pentium II 300 MHz, 64 MB RAM, 500 MB HDD, Win95